Mistake # 1: Misunderstanding of the real protection provided by SPF

 It is therefore essential to configure an SPF record on your domain in order to reduce the chances that your emails will be qualified as "spam" by the anti-spam solutions of your recipients (e.g.: proofpoint, gmail, symantec, o365, etc.).

-Aware that an SPF record must be "thought through" and checked after each modification, we have developed the "SPF checker tool" which will evaluate your SPF field and warn you if your SPF record contains errors or if it can still be optimized / simplified:
+Recognizing that an SPF record requires careful consideration and validation after each modification, we have created the "SPF checker tool."
+This tool will assess your SPF field and alert you if there are any errors in your SPF record or if it can be further optimized or simplified.